dashed-slug/wallets/readme.txt

 11. **Capabilities settings** - Since version 6.0.0, all settings are neatly organized into tabs, both for the plugin and for its premium extensions.

 == Changelog ==

+= 6.1.8 =
+- Add: New setting allows for deposits to be ignored if they have a timestamp earlier than a set cutoff value.
+- Add: When initiating an addresses and balances-only migration, the deposit cutoff value is set to the current timestamp.

 = 6.1.7 =
 - Fix: Issue introduced in 6.1.6 which prevented admin transaction editing is now fixed.